FAIMER logo

 Dr. Tekian is Professor and Director of International Affairs for the Department of Medical Education (DME), and the Associate Dean for the Office of International Education at the College of Medicine, University of Illinois at Chicago (UIC).
 He joined DME in 1992 and is involved in teaching courses offered in the Master of Health Professions Education and the doctoral programs, as well as advising graduate students.
 Prior to joining DME, he was the founding Director of the first medical education department in Saudi Arabia at King Saud University, College of Medicine in Riyadh (1983–1990).
 He served during the 80s and 90s as a consultant to the World Health Organization (WHO) Eastern Mediterranean Regional Office for projects in the Division of Development of Human Resources for Health.
 Dr. Tekian established several medical education departments/units in Eastern Mediterranean countries.

 Dr. Tekian is an internationally recognized scholar and leader in health professions education.
-He has organized and conducted over 300 workshops in more than 45 countries and 60 cities, as well as presented over 250 keynote addresses nationally and internationally.
-He has more than 160 peer-reviewed publications and is the Principal Investigator of 15 research and training grants totaling more than $5 million.
+He has organized and conducted over 350 workshops in more than 45 countries and 60 cities, as well as presented over 300 keynote addresses nationally and internationally.
+He has more than 170 peer-reviewed publications and is the Principal Investigator of 15 research and training grants totaling more than $5 million.
 His consultations and workshops have focused on curriculum development, assessment, program evaluation, accreditation, simulations, and international medical education.
 Dr. Tekian is the senior author of the book Innovative Simulations for Assessing Professional Competence: From Paper-and-Pencil to Virtual Reality published in 1999.

-Ara Tekian has received numerous honors and awards including an honorary doctorate by the Tashkent University in Uzbekistan (1996), Teaching Recognition Program Award by UIC in 2007, the Association for the Study of Medical Education Gold Medal Award in 2012, Lifetime Achievement Award by the Armenian American Medical Society (2014), the American Educational Research Association (AERA) Division I’s Distinguished Career Award (2017), Ellis Island Medal of Honor (2017), and the highly competitive UIC Award for Excellence in Teaching (2018).
-He has served as the President of the Division of Education in the Professions for AERA from 2009–2012, which is a major venue for presentation of scholarship in health professions education.
+Dr. Tekian has received numerous honors and awards including an honorary doctorate by the Tashkent University in Uzbekistan (1996), the Teaching Recognition Program Award by UIC in 2007, the Association for the Study of Medical Education Gold Medal Award in 2012, a Lifetime Achievement Award by the Armenian American Medical Society (2014), the American Educational Research Association (AERA) Division I’s Distinguished Career Award (2017), Ellis Island Medal of Honor (2017), and the highly competitive UIC Award for Excellence in Teaching (2018).
+He served as the President of the Division of Education in the Professions for AERA from 2009–2012, which is a major venue for presentation of scholarship in health professions education.
 Currently, he is the Chief Editor for the Springer-ICPE Book Series.
 His involvement with FAIMER extends for over two decades.

-Donna Weiss, Ph.D.
+Donna Weiss, PhD

-Donna Weiss, Ph.D.
+Donna Weiss, PhD

 Project Advisor